AyPatel48/Automation-CICD/README.md

 ## 📜 License

-This repository is for personal and educational purposes only, intended as a reference for those interested in the `Selenium WebDriver with Java - Basics to Advanced` course material.
+This repository is licensed under the MIT License.
+You are free to use and modify the code as per the license terms, intended as a reference for those interested in the `Selenium WebDriver with Java - Basics to Advanced` course material.

 Happy coding! 🚀